Cerebras IPO: The Market Is Already Mispricing The Real Risk - Advanced Micro Devices (NASDAQ:AMD), Cereb

 The OpenAI Deal Is Smaller Than It Looks

 The $20 billion OpenAI commitment anchors every bull argument for CBRS.
-However, the Financial Times reported that Cerebras is handing OpenAI warrants worth up to 10% of the company, approximately $5 billion at the IPO price, or roughly half the gross profit Cerebras stands to earn on the deal.
+However, the Financial Times reported that Cerebras is handing OpenAI warrants worth up to 10% of the company, approximately $9.4 billion at the opening trade price of $350, or roughly half the gross profit Cerebras stands to earn on the deal.
 The headline number and the actual economics are materially different.

 Beyond the economics, the Master Relationship Agreement ties Cerebras' future hardware roadmap to a single customer's preferences.
 If OpenAI's compute strategy shifts, Cerebras does not simply lose a customer.
 It loses the architectural direction of its next product generation.
-A $56.4 billion valuation should reflect that dependency explicitly.
+A valuation above $100 billion at the opening trade price should reflect that dependency explicitly.
 It does not.

 86% of Last Year’s Revenue Came From Two UAE Entities